gradientinstitute/ai-impact-control-panel/README.md

 etc. It has `data` and `model` subcommands for generating each of those.
 By default it outputs into the data folder.

+For the data, try:

+`deva-gen --sim example.sim data`

+For a model on that data:

+`deva-gen --sim example.sim model randomforest1.model`

 ## Running the dash

 Currently just a skeleton, but try: